 They’ll explain how learning from home will work and may provide learning resources or links to learning resources online.
 There are also resources available on our learning resources page.

 Talk to your child/ren’s teacher if they need to learn from home.
 The resources on our learning resources page can also be used.

 How to prepare for learning from home

 If there’s a COVID-19 resurgence in your area, your child/ren’s early learning service, school, kura or wharekura will contact you to explain how learning from home will work.
 In the meantime, there are things you can do to prepare.

 - Ideally your child/ren will have a device they can use to learn and an internet connection to access online lessons/resources.

 - If it’s not possible for them to have a device to use for learning and/or you don’t have an internet connection at home, let your school/kura/wharekura know.
 They can discuss alternative resources to support distance learning with you.

-- Make sure you have the right phone numbers/email addresses for your child/ren’s teachers, so you can contact them if needed.
+- Make sure you have the right contact details for your child/ren’s teachers, so you can get in touch with them if needed.